 R. 139 EPC, second sentence, (previously R. 88 EPC 1973) lays down as a condition for acceptance of a request for correction concerning a description, claims or drawings that a correction must be obvious in the sense that it is immediately evident that nothing else would have been intended than what is offered as the correction.
 This often requires a technical examination of the file, so that the question has arisen under R. 88 EPC 1973 whether the Receiving Section was competent to deal with the correction in such a case.

-In decision J 4/85 (OJ 1986, 205) the board made it clear that the duties of the Receiving Section did not include a technical examination of the file; it should not, therefore, take a decision on a request for correction necessitating such an examination, but should leave the request in abeyance until the file had been transferred to the examining division.
+In decision J 4/85 (OJ 1986, 205) the board made it clear that the duties of the Receiving Section did not include a technical examination of the file; it should not, therefore, take a decision on a request for correction necessitating such an examination, but should leave the request in abeyance until the file had been transferred to the examining division (likewise J 5/12).

-According to J 5/01, the wording of Art.
+In J 5/01 the board decided that the wording of Art.
 16 EPC 1973 and Art.
 Art.
 18 EPC 1973 as they stood left no room for an interpretation according to which the responsibility for a European patent application could be split between the Receiving Section and the examining division.
-The clear and mutually exclusive allocation of this responsibility in the EPC prevailed over considerations of procedural or cost economy (contrary to J 8/82, OJ 1984, 155), Thus, relying on the point in time at which a request for correction was made rather than on the two acts mentioned in Art.
+The clear and mutually exclusive allocation of this responsibility in the EPC prevailed over considerations of procedural or cost economy (likewise T 2411/10; contrary to J 8/82, OJ 1984, 155), Thus, relying on the point in time at which a request for correction was made rather than on the two acts mentioned in Art.
 16 EPC 1973 (request for examination or indication under Art.
 96(1) EPC 1973) would be contra legem.

 The board pointed out that corrections under R. 88 EPC 1973 were not a matter which formed part of the examination on filing or of the examination as to formal requirements (Art.
 90 and 91 EPC 1973).
 Rather, the wish or the need for a correction might arise during the whole grant procedure and even afterwards, e.g. during opposition proceedings.
 For corrections necessitating a technical examination see J 4/85, OJ 1986, 205.